citrix/citrix-hypervisor-ddk/docs/producing-rpms.md

 -  If, for any reason, the Makefile included in the compressed tar archive needs to be heavily patched in order to work correctly with the DDK, Citrix suggests that a new version of the file be created, with the appropriate fixes, then a patch generated using the `diff` command.
     This patch can then be applied in the `%prep` section of the specification file, immediately following the `%setup` step.

--  If the kernel module itself fails to compile, (rather than the RPMs failing to build), it may be that the source being used is incompatible with the kernel version that is used in XenServer.
+-  If the kernel module itself fails to compile, (rather than the RPMs failing to build), it may be that the source being used is incompatible with the kernel version that is used in Citrix Hypervisor.
     In this case, the author of the driver should be contacted.

 ## Including driver RPMs in supplemental packs